wp-plugins/pesapal-pay/readme.txt

 = How do I use the shortcode? =
 Just put the shortcode on a page after the products page.
 The shortcode will look for the parameters you set up in the previous page and set them to be used in the transaction to PesaPal

+= How Do I use the Javascript Function =
+Just call pesapal_pay_no_invoice(parentdivId,email, amount) function after the form has been posted and get the returned parameters for email and total amount in kenyan shillings

 == Changelog ==

+= 1.2.5 =
+Javascript bug fix

 = 1.2.4 =
 Javascript bug fix